graphistry/graphistry-cli/docs/telemetry/docker-compose.md

 Use this URL when the service is **not behind Caddy**: `https://$GRAPHISTRY_HOST:16686/jaeger/`

 ### Grafana dashboard
-Grafana will include GPU metrics and dashboards from NVIDIA Data Center GPU Manager: `DCGM Exporter Dashboards`:
+Grafana will include GPU metrics and dashboards from NVIDIA Data Center GPU Manager: `DCGM Exporter Dashboards`, as well as the Node Exporter Dashboard for system-level metrics (e.g., CPU, memory, disk, and network).

-Use this URL when the service is [behind Caddy](#caddyfile---reverse-proxy-set-up): `https://$GRAPHISTRY_HOST/grafana/`
+- Use this URL when the service is [behind Caddy](#caddyfile---reverse-proxy-set-up): `https://$GRAPHISTRY_HOST/grafana/`

-Use this URL when the service is **not behind Caddy**: `https://$GRAPHISTRY_HOST:3000`
+- Use this URL when the service is **not behind Caddy**: `https://$GRAPHISTRY_HOST:3000`

 ## Configuration